tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/keyvault/certificate-scenarios.md

  For more information on PEM format, see the certificates section of [About keys, secrets, and certificates](about-keys--secrets-and-certificates.md).

  Import certificate – requires a PEM or PFX to be on disk and have a private key.
--   You must specify : vault name, certificate name, policy is optional
+-   You must specify: vault name and certificate name (policy is optional)

 -   PEM / PFX files contains attributes that KV can parse and use to populate the certificate policy.
 If a certificate policy is already specified, KV will try to match data from PFX  / PEM file.